marinapapa/swaRmverse/README.md

 Further information on the functionality of the package, along with some use cases, will be soon available in our accompanying publication:

 _Papadopoulou M, Garnier S, King AJ. swaRmverse: an R package for the comparative analysis of collective motion.
-In prep._
+Under review._

 The swarm space and the included metrics are first described here: